-Section C.3 provides detailed descriptions of the decommissioning activities proposed under each action alternative for each WMA.
+This section provides detailed descriptions of the decommissioning activities proposed under each action alternative for each WMA.
 The descriptions include methods of demolition or closure, proposed area remediation as applicable, and discussions on the type and quantity of waste that is estimated to be generated.
-The various types of waste that would be potentially generated are defined in Chapter 2, Section 2.4 of this EIS.
+The various types of waste that would be potentially generated are defined in Chapter 2, Section 2.1, of this EIS.
 The section is structured on an alternative basis.
-Section C.3.1 describes the proposed activities under the Sitewide Removal Alternative, Section C.3.2 describes the proposed activities under the Sitewide Close-In-Place Alternative, and Section C.3.3 describes the proposed activities under Phase 1 of the Phased Decisionmaking Alternative.
+Section C.3.1 describes the proposed activities under the Sitewide Removal Alternative; Section C.3.2, the Sitewide Close-In-Place Alternative; and Section C.3.3, Phase 1 of the Phased Decisionmaking Alternative.
 Summaries of the decommissioning activities are presented in Sections 2.4.1, 2.4.2, and 2.4.3 of this EIS.